Be it a cellar, basement, or crawl space, these are parts of the house everyone is scared of as a child.

 As its name suggests, a basement forms the base of a house.
 It is best constructed using concrete blocks, poured concrete forms, stone tiles, and precast panels.
 Usually, a basement contains a water heater, an HVAC unit, and even a washing machine in some houses.

 Fully furnished basements can have separate bedrooms, kitchens, bathrooms, and even a separate home gym or office.
 They can also have windows cut out above the ground level to allow more natural light to come through.

 In some houses, basements are used as recreational areas, such as gaming stations or home theatres.
 Also, basements are great locations to create a bar, complete with a pool table and a television.

 In short, as opposed to cellars that are mostly used for food storage, basements can be made into cheerful living areas.
 Furnished with all essential amenities, they can be the perfect living or recreational space.

 Perhaps the most crucial benefit of having a basement in your house is the extra living space it offers.
 For large families where everyone needs their personal space, this can be a veritable godsend.

 What’s more, basements can also act as guest rooms, where you can put up unexpected (or even expected) guests for the night.
 Plus, furnished as a bar, they can be a great location to hold that weekend get-together.

-Another advantage of having a basement is that they can act as a storm shelter during violent weather.
+Another advantage of having a basement is that it can act as a storm shelter during violent weather.
 In the case of a storm, the entire family can take refuge in the basement, which, if kept stocked with food, can sustain the whole family until the inclement weather passes.